hazardland/db.php/manual.md

 }
 ```

 So this is **Controller**.
-If you look closer it containts two sections.
+If you look closer it contains two sections.
 They are almost identical.
 One parses page "product" and another parses page "purchase".
-That sections are almost identicall except in section "purchase" user buys a product while in section "product" user views product page.
+That sections are almost identical except in section "purchase" user buys a product while in section "product" user views product page.
 View variables like {product_name} and {product_id} are replaced using simple str_replace function.
 Views files are loaded simply by file_get_contents.
 And line $product->buy() actually does what it says.
 But where is that method code called **buy** ?

 #### shop.php
 ```